House passes sweeping gun package, the Protecting Our Kids Act, in largely party-line vote

 The legislation consists of seven separate provisions aimed at addressing gun violence in America.
 The House voted on the individual provisions separately, all of which cleared the chamber in mainly party-line votes.
 The overall package, however, is the only legislation that will be sent to the Senate for consideration, where it faces GOP opposition.

-A bipartisan group of senators have been engaged in their own negotiations to come to a consensus on narrower gun legislation.
+A bipartisan group of senators has been engaged in their own negotiations to come to a consensus on narrower gun legislation.

 The House package would raise the minimum age for buying a semi-automatic weapon from 18 to 21, prohibit civilian use of ammunition magazines with more than 15 rounds, and enact new federal criminal offenses for gun trafficking and straw purchases of firearms — when an individual who is unable to pass a background check buys a gun through a proxy.